You can sign up through the Turvy-Driver app, which you can download through the Apple Store, Google Play Store or Turvy Website.

 You will be notified when you are 2 hours before approaching 12 hours of online time.
-One and half an hour before the app takes you offline for an 8-hour break.
+One and a half hours before the app takes you offline for an 8-hour break.
 So, for example, if you are on-trip when you hit your 12th hour of being online, you can complete your trip before being taken offline for 8 hours.

 Will my app reset after 24 hours?

 No. If you reach 12 hours of online time without an uninterrupted 8-hour break, the app will take you offline for 8 hours.

 Staying awake or working for excessive periods can lead to fatigue.

 Driving at night is when you are most at risk of tiredness, after lunch and early in the morning.

 The most important thing you can do right now is to stay home if you're feeling sick.
 It will help limit the spread of the virus.
 In addition, let's help keep drivers safe and ensure that rides are available for those who need them.

 We're reminding everyone who uses Turvy to follow advice from public health authorities.
 If you're sick, stay home and away from others.
 Wash your hands frequently, and cover your cough or sneeze.
 For more information, visit the World Health Organization website.